hjrdave/get-treble-gsm/src/posts/api-docs/introduction/managing-state.md

 Once TrebleGSM  is setup in your app, we want our components to subscribe to the Store.
 TrebleGSM has a simple and straightforward API for subscribing to a Store.

 ### Subscribe with the `useTreble` Hook
 Every component that is nested in the `Treble` provider has access to the `useTreble` hook.
-This hook is used to read and update state in the Store.
+This hook is used to perform CRUD operations on Store state.

 Import `useTreble` into your component.
 ```javascript